 Kerry Wood, who struck out three batters in one inning for the Mesa Rookie team Saturday, his first rehab start, was expected to pitch again Tuesday in Mesa, Ariz.
 In his outing, Wood's fastball was clocked at 92-93 mph, and of his 14 pitches, nine were strikes.
 He threw five sliders, and all of them were for strikes, too.

 Leadoff man: Alfonso Soriano did not lead off on Sunday for only the eighth time this season, and batted fifth for the first time.
 Piniella is trying to find a lineup that is more effective against left-handed pitchers.
 It worked, as the Cubs beat Houston's Wandy Rodriguez, 7-6.

 "We've struggled a little bit against left-hand pitching," Piniella said.
 "I talked to Alfonso to see if we can get a little more balance in the middle part of the lineup and get a little deeper.
-I've still got speed with [Ryan] Theriot and [Mike] Fontenot and now I've got a little more power in the middle."
+I've still got speed with [Ryan] Theriot and [Mike] Fontenot and now I've got a little more power

 During the Cubs' last road trip, they went 0-3 against left-handed starters and 4-0 against right-handers.

 "We're just going to try this and see," Piniella said.

 Aramis Ramirez was surprised to see the change.

 "I was shocked when I saw the lineup today," said Ramirez, who batted fourth.
 "Any time you get a guy like that behind you, you're going to get some pitches to hit."